jliagouris/UCDS/syllabus.md

 ## Assignment Submission
 Solutions to assignments and the final exam will be submitted via Gradescope.
 Students who submit assignments late will only be eligible for up to **50% of the original score**.

-## Attendance
-Students are expected to attend (even virtually) each lecture.
-For those who cannot attend, **all lectures will be prerecorded and the videos will be posted on Piazza**.
-Ultimately, students are responsible for their own learning, and thus for keeping up with the material.

 ## Prerequisites
 The course will be self-contained.
 Each one of the three parts will have an introductory lecture on the necessary concepts to understand the related research papers.
 Students must have strong programming skills (C/Python) and basic knowledge of data structures, algorithms, and computer systems (CS 112, CS 210 or equivalent experience).